LCA-Asset/TunGPR/dataset_examples/README.md

-Some examples from the TunGPR synthetic dataset are presented here to explain the dataset architecture.
+The examples of tunnel linings featuring roughness and water-filled voids from the TunGPR synthetic dataset are presented here to explain the dataset architecture.
+The dataset encompasses the original files that can be used to reproduce the simulations in gprMax.
+Output B-scans as well as bounding box annotations are also provided for deep learning applications such as object detection CNN.
+## To reproduce or adapt the simulations
+ To do so, please save the command files `.in`, the geometry files `.h5`, and the material files `.txt` into the same folder.
+Alternatively, you can indicate the paths of the geometry and material files in the `.in` files.
+Then, running the `.in` files with gprMax will produce the B-scans.